 You will learn how to design and deploy secure and robust cloud computing infrastructure and applications.
 Lab exercises will guide you through the set-up of a wide variety of components and services on the AWS global infrastructure.
 In these exercises you will be exposed to such topics as performance, availability, security, monitoring and maintenance, fault tolerance, cost effectiveness, automation, messaging and notifications, database management, microservices, load balancing, event-driven scaling, and geographic considerations.

-WIT is a member institution of AWS Academy and this module is based on high-quality authorised AWS curriculum material.
+SETU Waterford is a member institution of AWS Academy and this module is based on high-quality authorised AWS curriculum material.
 On completion of this module, students are actively encouraged and supported to take the AWS Certified Solutions Architect – Associate exam

 • Introduction: What is Cloud Computing?; leveraging cloud computing; cloud economics